Tiken Jah Fakoly: “Through agriculture, Africa can rise again”

 This campaign aims to educate as many people as possible on the benefits of this sector for the continent, so that they might mobilise and call on our leaders to fulfil their commitment to invest 10% of national budgets in agriculture.

-So, join me, stand alongside ONE and sign the petition to say to African leaders: DO AGRIC.
+So, join me, stand alongside ONE to say to African leaders: DO AGRIC.

 Watch Tiken and 18 other top African artists singing exclusively for ONE in the video ‘Cocoa na Chocolate’.